-The officers of the NSCA are Helen Cable Vance, Mildred Cable Johnson, and Lee Vance Woods.
+The officers of the NSCA are Helen Cable Vance, Mildred Cable Johnson, Lee Vance Woods and Verna Kirkland.
 Members of the NSCA over the years have met with the Department of the Interior, testified in Senate Hearings in Washington, and worked with the National Park Service to make the organization and cemetery visitations possible.
 Many graves of those buried on the North Shore now have markers because of the efforts of the NSCA.
 More information may be found online at the website northshorecemeteries.com.

-Please join us for this weekend of reunion and celebration of life in the mountains.
-See the history of the North Shore and Fontana Lake area and what mountain life was like by attending Birdell on Saturday night, September 17 at 7:30 PM.
-Bring a covered dish and see relatives, friends and cousins you didn’t know you had at the 40th Reunion of the Former Residents of Hazel Creek and the Fontana Lake area on Sunday, September 18 at the Deep Creek Shelter from 10:00 AM to 3:00 PM.
-Hope to see you at both events.
+Bring a covered dish and see relatives, friends and cousins you didn’t know you had at the 43rd Reunion of the Former Residents of Hazel Creek and the Fontana Lake area on the 3rd Sunday in September at the Deep Creek Shelter from 10:00 AM to 3:00 PM.
+Hope to see you.

 Located on the north shore of Fontana Lake in Swain County, NC.
 Now part of the Great Smoky Mountain National Park